techbrett/OfficeDocs-SkypeForBusiness/Teams/overview-of-app-certification.md

 ---
-title: Overview of app certification by Microsoft
+title: Know about high quality Microsoft certified Teams apps
 description: Learn about the Microsoft 365 app compliance program for security, compliance, and privacy of third-party apps. ms.topic: article
 author: ashishguptaiitb